flux-mitter/DigitalPulse/README.md

 Requirements:
 1. jdk 11 and above
 2. Build Tool : Maven
-3. IDE used : Ecliple
+3. IDE used : Ecliple or Intellij
 4. Plugins : Cucumber, TestNg

-5. Dependencies :
+Dependencies Used:
 	a. selenium-java
 	b. testng,junit
 	c. cucumber-java